dihas37/angular-live-covidtracker/README.md

 * [Status](#status)

 ## General info
 The Covid-tracker aggregates information that is publicly accessible from databases of global statistics & can be used to access country wise results.
-Rich visualisations in a responsive user interface render the tracker user friendly and interactive.!
+Rich visualisations in a responsive user interface render the tracker user friendly and interactive.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)